BrunoCandia/Docker-Multiple-Container-Fibonacci-App/README.md

 ```

 This will show an error because the database is not running yet.
-Posgres and Redis are not running yet.
+Postgres and Redis are not running yet.

 ### Create the docker container for the worker (Node apps)